LCS2-IIITD/Hate_Norm/README.md

 * Utils.py to generate the crf_input file.
 * Addtinally we have used crf.py (not able to track this source from Github)

+## Hate Norm Dataset Access Request
+To request access to the Hate Norm Dataset, follow the steps shown below.

+Fill out the agreement form linked [here](https://forms.gle/eKMLLF93R5P7rsz7A) Forward the google form's confirmation email to sarah@iiitd.ac.in and aflah20082@iiitd.ac.in requesting access to the dataset.

+## Citation

+If you are using this work or the dataset, cite the [paper](https://arxiv.org/abs/2206.04007)

+> Sarah Masud, Manjot Bedi, Mohammad Aflah Khan, Md Shad Akhtar, and Tanmoy Chakraborty.
+2022.
+Proactively Reducing the Hate Intensity of Online Posts via Hate Speech Normalization.
+In Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '22).
+Association for Computing Machinery, New York, NY, USA, 3524–3534. https://doi.org/10.1145/3534678.3539161